Braised Pork on Rice: Lu Rou Fan

 Instructions

 1. Cook the pork belly in boiling water for around 4 minutes.
-Transfer out, clean with warm water and then dice into cubes around 0.5 cm to 1 cm.
+Transfer it out, clean it with warm water, and dice it into 0.5 cm to 1 cm cubes.

-4. Add mushrooms, and fried onion in with the basic spices including star anise, bay leaves and cinnamon bark.
-Fry until all the ingredients are well combined and then add soy sauce and cooking wine.
-Add water, turn down the fire and simmer.
-I would suggest testing your pork sauce and find out whether any extra salt is needed since different types have different saltiness.
-Add salt if needed and rock sugar.
+4. Add mushrooms, fried onions, star anise, bay leaves, and cinnamon bark.
+Fry until well combined, then add soy sauce and cooking wine.
+Add water, reduce heat, and simmer.
+Taste and add salt and rock sugar as needed.

-5. Simmer for around 20 minutes and add your eggs in.
-Continue simmering for another 30 minutes.
+5. Simmer for 20 minutes, then add eggs and simmer for another 30 minutes.

 • Cuisine: Taiwanese